Studying the Diophantine problem in finitely generated rings and algebras via bilinear maps: Rings and algebras over finitely generated associative commutative unitary rings

-Furthermore, if $C_1$ is infinite and $\L$ is finitely generated, then there exists a ring of integers $O$ of a global field such that $(O;\Lr)$ is e-interpretable in $(R;\Lr)$ (hence in $\mc{M}$), and additionally in this case: \begin{enumerate}
+Furthermore, if $C_1$ is infinite and $\L$ is finitely generated, then there exists a ring of integers $O$ of a number field or a global function field such that $(O;\Lr)$ is e-interpretable in $(R;\Lr)$, and in $\mc{M}$.
+Additionally in this case: \begin{enumerate}